DUI Arrest by the Tampa Police Department

-TPD Standard Operating Procedures (PDF 12 MB) – Read more about the standard operating procedures required for DUI enforcement officers with the TPD including a requirement that the entire DUI investigation is audio and video recorded.
+TPD Standard Operating Procedures (PDF 12 MB) – Read more about the standard operating procedures required for DUI enforcement officers with the TPD, including a requirement that the entire DUI investigation is audio and video recorded.

 Call a DUI attorney with the Sammis Law Firm to discuss your DUI arrest and encounter with a DUI enforcement officer with the Tampa Police Department.
 We focus on DUI cases in Hillsborough County, Florida.
 Let us put our experience to work for you.

-We represent clients after a DUI involving a breath test, blood test or urine test.
+We represent clients after a DUI involving a breath test, blood test, or urine test.
 We also represent clients accused of refusing to submit to a chemical test after a DUI arrest.

 Read more about our DUI case results after an arrest by a DUI enforcement officer with TPD.
-Call (813) 250-0500.

-This article was last updated on Monday, August 20, 2018.
+This article was last updated on Friday, February 18, 2023.